Context

 There are several methods to install xcube

-, the main ones being conda
+, the main one being via Mamba or Conda.

-.
-Since conda could be extremely slow, mamba is generally preferred.
-Mamba is a dramatically faster drop-in replacement for conda and can be installed using conda
+Since Conda could be extremely slow, Mamba is generally preferred.
+Mamba is a dramatically faster drop-in replacement for Conda and can be installed using conda

 itself.